sergiusens/snappy-docs/reference/snapcraft-command.md

 #### upload

-Upload a snap to the Ubuntu Store.
+Upload a snap to the Snap Store.

   Usage: